vietjtnguyen/easydir/README.md

 /home
 ```

 When no arguments are provided the numbered display is written to `stderr` but the current working directory is written to `stdout` (as a sane default).
-When a number argument is provided then appropriately trimmed path is written to `stdout`.
+When a number argument is provided then the appropriately trimmed path is written to `stdout`.
 This facilitates piping to other programs.

 Installation
 ------------